benashby/benashby.github.io/_posts/2024-12-04-basic-generics-in-rust.md

 layout: post
 title: Basic Generics in Rust
 categories: [Rust, Programming]
-excerpt: Learn how to use basic generics in Rust
+excerpt: Discover how to use generics in Rust to create flexible structs, enums, and functions.
+This post covers defining generic types, implementing shared functionality, and providing specialized behavior for specific types.
 ---

 # Basic Generics in Rust